evansharp/gam-radius-connector/README.md

-# gam-radius-connector
+# GAM-RADIUS Connector

-A python script to update a AAA RADIUS db using identity information from G Suite via GAM
+A python script to update a AAA RADIUS db using identity information from G Suite via GAM.